Aly-Habib/portfolio/readme.md

 I am a recent computer science graduate (2023) from Helwan University, passionate about data-driven fields such as data engineering and database engineering with good computer science fundamentals.
 I am actively seeking a challenging role that allows me to leverage my skills in SQL, Python, data management, ETL and data warehousing.
 I enjoy solving complex problems to drive data-driven outcomes within organizations.
 My goal is to continuously learn and make meaningful contributions in the data industry.

 ## Education
-### Bachelor of Computer Science and Artificial Intelligence, Helwan University ( 2019 - 2023 )
+### Bachelor of Computer Science and Artificial Intelligence, Helwan University (2019 - 2023)
-Obtained a very good with honors (3.14) Grade.
+Obtained a very good with honors (3.14).

 ### Summer training at the Information Technology Institute (ITI) about business intelligence (Aug, 2023–Sep, 2023).
 I completed ITI summer training in Business Intelligence, covering SQL, database design, data warehousing, ETL, and SQL Server services (SSIS, SSAS, SSRS).
 This training provided valuable knowledge and hands-on experience, including designing a database from requirements gathering to SQL code implementation and basic data warehouse design.